iCliniq logo

 What Are the Other Serious Conditions That Can Cause Eyelid Twitches?

-• Bell’s palsy or facial palsy - results in one-sided paralysis of the face.
+• Bell’s Palsy, or Facial Palsy - Results in one-sided paralysis of the face.

-• Dystonia - results in unexpected and involuntary muscle spasms anywhere in the body.
+• Dystonia - Results in unexpected and involuntary muscle spasms anywhere in the body.

-• Parkinson’s disease - results in involuntary tremors in the limbs, muscle stiffness, and balance problems.
+• Parkinson’s Disease - Results in involuntary tremors in the limbs, muscle stiffness, and balance problems.

-• Tourette syndrome - results in involuntary movement and verbal tics.
+• Tourette Syndrome - Results in involuntary movement and verbal tics.

+Blepharospasm is a twitching of the eyes caused by rapid, uncontrollable twitching or flexing of the muscles in or around the eyes.
+In extreme situations, the spasms may push the pupils closed, impairing vision.
 Blepharospasm is commonly seen in middle-aged women.
 The exact cause is not known, but genetic, environmental, and other factors seem to play a role.
 There is no cure for this disease as of now, but to know more ways to relieve symptoms, consult a doctor online.

 Frequently Asked Questions